bluppfisk/coindicator/README.md

 ![Screenshot](https://raw.githubusercontent.com/nilgradisnik/coinprice-indicator/master/resources/screenshot.png)

 ## Installation
 Tested and working on Ubuntu Linux 16.04 with Unity.
-On other systems and desktop managers (e.g. Ubuntu 17.10 with Gnome3), you can get the app working by installing Libappindicator support (see troubleshooting below).
+On other systems and desktop managers (e.g. Ubuntu 17.10 with GNOME 3), you can get the app working by installing Libappindicator support (see troubleshooting below).

 Install python dependencies by running the following command:
 ```